KakakSeram/Courses/MasCompute-SQL-Quiz/README.md

 	**Answer : ?**

-5. Which of the following statements of mapjoin Hint application of MaxCompute SQL are correct?
+5. Which JOIN operations in MaxCompute SQL are correct?

-	A. When a large table joins one or multiple small tables, you can use MapJoin, which performs much faster than regular joins.
+	A. MaxCompute's JOIN supports multiple links, and it also supports Cartesian product.
-	B. When MapJoin references to a small table or subquery, alias should be referenced.
+	B. Left join returns all records from the left table.
-	C. MaxCompute SQL does not support the use of complex Join conditions such as unequal expressions, or logic in normal Join's on condition, but in MapJoin it can.
+	C. Right outer join returns all records from the right table.
-	D. When doing multiple table joins, the two left tables can be MapJoin tables at the same time.
+	D. Full outer join indicates the full join and returns all records from both the left and right tables.

 	**Answer : ?**